Salvation in Christianity: Old Testament

 In the Hebrew writings, God is absolutely righteous, and only pure and sinless persons can approach him.
 Reconciliation is achieved by an act of God, namely by his appointment of the sacrificial system, or, in the prophetic view, "by the future Divine gift of a new covenant to replace the old covenant which sinful Israel has broken."
 The Old Testament describes three types of vicarious atonement which result in purity or sinlessness: the Paschal Lamb; "the sacrificial system as a whole," with the Day of Atonement as the most essential element; and the idea of the suffering servant (Isaiah 42:1–9, 49:1–6, 50:4–11, 52:13–53:12), "the action of a Divinely sent Servant of the Lord who was 'wounded for our transgressions' and 'bear the sin of many'."
 The Old Testament Apocrypha adds a fourth idea, namely the righteous martyr (2 Maccabees, 4 Maccabees, Wisdom 2–5).

 These traditions of atonement offer only temporary forgiveness, and korbanot (offerings) could only be used as a means of atoning for the lightest type of sin, that is sins committed in ignorance that the thing was a sin.
 In addition, korbanot have no expiating effect unless the person making the offering sincerely repents of their actions before making the offering, and makes restitution to any person who was harmed by the violation.
-Marcus Borg notes that animal sacrifice in Second Temple Judaism was not a "payment for sin," but had a basic meaning as "making something sacred by giving it as a gift to God," and included a shared meal with God.
+Marcus Borg notes that animal sacrifice in Second Temple Judaism was not a "payment for sin", but had a basic meaning as "making something sacred by giving it as a gift to God," and included a shared meal with God.
 Sacrifices had numerous purposes, namely thanksgiving, petition, purification, and reconciliation.
-None of them was a "payment or substitution or satisfaction," and even "sacrifices of reconciliation were about restoring the relationship."
-James F. McGrath refers to 4 Maccabees 6, "which presents a martyr praying 'Be merciful to your people, and let our punishment suffice for them.
-Make my blood their purification, and take my life in exchange for theirs' (4 Maccabees 6:28–29).
+None of them was a "payment or substitution or satisfaction", and even "sacrifices of reconciliation were about restoring the relationship."
+James F. McGrath refers to 4 Maccabees 6, "which presents a martyr praying “Be merciful to your people, and let our punishment suffice for them.
+Make my blood their purification, and take my life in exchange for theirs” (4 Macc.
+6:28-29).
 Clearly there were ideas that existed in the Judaism of the time that helped make sense of the death of the righteous in terms of atonement."